kaminarich/BatteryHoneyROM-Integration/README.md

 # BatteryHoney - Native ROM Integration (Rust)

 BatteryHoney is a lightweight background service written in Rust for Android ROMs.
-It optimizes power usage by adjusting CPU frequency based on screen state.
+It optimizes power usage by adjusting CPU frequency based on screen state. its AIM for better battery saves when screen off.

 ## Description